simping4jesus/lph/lph.md

 We caught a cab back to my apartment and walked inside.

 "My bedroom's over here," I said guiding him to the bed.
-I suddenly rememberd the soaked toilet paper and panties.
+I suddenly remembered the soaked toilet paper and panties.
 What if he thought there was something wrong with my lady parts?
 "I've just got to take a quick trip to the bathroom," I said.

 "No problem, I'll be waiting for you here."